facebook/react-native/docs/Tutorial.md

   },
 ```

-For layout we use FlexBox which has [great documentation](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+We use FlexBox for layout - see [this great guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to learn more about it.

-We simply added `flexDirection: 'row'` which means that children are layed out horizontally instead of vertically.
+In the above code snippet, we simply added `flexDirection: 'row'` that will make children of our main container to be layed out horizontally instead of vertically.

+Now add another style to the JS `style` object:

 ```javascript
   rightContainer: {